dunga1k58bh/robot_movement/README.md

 	- CocCoc_HomeTest.cpp: Contains the main function that reads input commands, creates a DrawingRobot instance, and executes the commands.
 	- The robot reads commands (such as DIMENTION, MOVE_TO, LINE_TO) and moves across the grid.
 	- The grid is an N x N matrix where the robot can move and draw based on the provided commands.
+- Unit Tests:
-- Unit Tests: Unit tests are provided to verify each function in isolation, ensuring the correctness of logic (e.g., verifying the robot moves correctly and handles boundary conditions).
+	- Unit tests are provided to verify each function in isolation, ensuring the correctness of logic (e.g., verifying the robot moves correctly and handles boundary conditions).
+	- Using external library [Google Test](https://github.com/google/googletest) for unit tests.
 - Testcase generation: A separate executable is provided to generate testcases with random commands and dimensions.
 This helps test the robot's performance with different input sizes and scenarios.

 ### Approach